aryoda/R_DBI_compliance_reports/README.md

+---
-# Compliance and maturity reports for database access with R using the DBI interface
+title: Compliance maturity reports for different databases accessed with R using the DBI interface
+output:
+  html_document:
+    number_sections: yes
+    toc: yes
+---

+# Scope

-This repository is intended as a collection of reports that compare how much different databases support DBI-based data access using the [programming language R][1].
+This repository is intended as

+* a collection of reports
+* that compare how good different databases support DBI-based data access
+* using the [programming language R][1].

-The DBI conformity is checked by applying the unit tests of the package [`DBItest`][3].
+The DBI compliance is checked by applying the unit tests of the package [`DBItest`][3].

+The source code to generate the reports is also included.

+# Example reports

 **For a first example of a result report see this [real-life report](https://htmlpreview.github.io/?https://github.com/aryoda/R_DBI_DB_conformity_reports/blob/master/results/examples/example_result_report.html) and [the correspondig raw data](results/examples/example_result_raw_data.xlsx) (still based on [SQLite](https://www.sqlite.org/)).**

+## Example summary: Database xy

+This diagram shows the comliance maturity of a database xy (total and per test case group):

 <img src = "results/examples/example_result_summary.png" width = "600">

-## `DBI` is...
+# `DBI` is...

 *"... a common interface between R/S and RDBMS that would allow users to access data stored on database servers in a uniform and predictable manner irrespective of the database engine.
 The interface defines a small set of classes and methods similar in spirit to Python’s DB-API, Java’s JDBC, Microsoft’s ODBC, Perl’s DBI, etc."*